 - Costs that are directly allocable to the project.

-- Costs that are covered by the definition of fundamental and/or industrial research and/or experimental development.
+- Costs that are covered by the definition of fundamental and/or industrial research and/or experimental development and/or feasibility study.

-- Costs incurred after the opening date of this call and before the end of the project.
+- Costs incurred after the approval date of the project and before the end of the project.

 Is there a VAT tax liability?